Milo1885/Tease-AI/README.md

 # Tease-AI
 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+# Changelog - Patch 44

+08/25 10:40 am - Added Reset button to Appa window.
+The Reset button is enabled once a tease session starts.
+When the user clicks "Reset", the program will stop and revert to its initial state before greeting the domme.

+Minor tweaks to presentation and functionality of options at the bottom of the Apps window, as well as preparation for Suspend and Resume features.

 # Changelog - Patch 43

 08/25 2:07 am - Fixed bug that happened when the user asked to speed up from the slowest speed or slow down from the fastest speed.
 These requests should now be handled correctly.